Creating a student village on the East Slope

 - When did construction work begin?

 Our contractor started work on site in January 2017.
 They are building the new accommodation in phases; the first students took up residence in September 2018, followed by hundreds more in January 2019 and September 2019.
-We look forward to the completion of another 500 East Slope rooms for autumn 2020 and the remaining 569 rooms are scheduled to be ready by the start of 2021.
+Another 512 East Slope rooms were completed in time for autumn 2020 and the remaining 569 rooms are scheduled to be ready by the start of 2021.